All Episodes

 Stay with us.

-Anderson Cooper said, How unusual is it, unprecedented is it, for the president to take questions from members of Congress on camera like we saw today.
+Anderson Cooper said, how unusual is it, unprecedented is it, for the president to take questions from members of Congress on camera like we saw today.

 It's rare, Anderson.

-I trying to rack my brain for previous examples.
+I tried to rack my brain for previous examples and had a good feel about it.

 What does that tell you about his approach?